beeryani/django-blog-api/README.md

 # Blog

-The aim for this project is focused on building a simple blog project to master Django framework.
+The aim of this project is to build a simple blog project to master Django framework.